 Every new-hire on a new job should begin a work journal to use as a case for proving one's deserving of a raise and promotion and in this journal, evidence of sexual harassment may be recorded on a daily basis.
 The employee may not realize that it exists until he or she reviews the journal weekly and monthly and notes patterns of behaviors.
 It's the best proactive action for job advancement and best defensive action in case of harassment.

-In Ohio from 1990 - 2010, several cases of sexual harassment in public schools and non-profit organizations have been prosecuted with the result that the perpetrator, if a teacher and even if harassment was between two teachers or an administrator and a teacher, was de-licensed, barred from teaching, and required to register as a sex offender.
+In Ohio from 1990 - 2010, several cases of sexual harassment in public schools and non-profit organizations were prosecuted with the result that the perpetrator, if a teacher and even if harassment was between two teachers or an administrator and a teacher, lost licenses and was barred from teaching.
+Violators were required to register as sex offenders.

 In the non-school non-profit sector in the same state during the same 20 years, perpetrators have been fired and sometimes required to register as sex offenders, depending on the case.
 Additional, anti-sexual harassment training has been provided by the state to these organizations, some of which had never instituted such training on their own initiative in the past.
 That, of course, proved unwise.
 Non-profits have become more proactive in this state over the last 20 years.

 One caveat to proactive status is the fact that several lawsuits involving allegations of sexual harassment in churches and other non-profits in Ohio have been settled out of court with the agreement that none of the parties discuss the case or the settlement moneys and amounts.
-It is diffuclt to determine whrether these organizations have instituted more effective programs of sexual harasment prevention and address.
+It is difficult to determine whether these organizations have instituted more effective programs of sexual harassment prevention and address.

 Problems In First Grade?